 Cleaning Up After Kitty

-Your fabulous furry feline may think cat hair is the ultimate accessory.
+Your fabulous feline may think cat hair is the ultimate accessory.
 If you don’t agree, start by getting a good vacuum cleaner.
 Look for one with strong suction that has a pet hair attachment.
 Don’t forget to vacuum chairs and curtains.
 Wear wet rubber gloves and run your hands over your cat’s favorite spots.
 Brush tape, sticky-side out, over your clothes.
 Buy pet bedding that’s easy to clean.
-And if your cat goes outside, place a washable cushion where she goes in and out to catch muddy paws.
+And if your kitty goes outside, place a washable cushion where she goes in and out to catch muddy paws.

 Keeping Your Cat Clean